varunkumardev/amitmerchant1990.github.io/_posts/2020-11-09-my-first-pr-in-laravel-framework-that-got-merged.md

 Route::get('authors/{author}')->whereNumber('author');
 ```

-Similarly, the `whereNumber` method can be used to constrain the route parameter to be always of alphabetic form.
+Similarly, the `whereAlpha` method can be used to constrain the route parameter to be always of alphabetic form.

 ```php
 Route::get('authors/{book}')->whereAlpha('book');